git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 ## Window manager for the terminal

-tmux is to the console what a desktop is to gui apps.
+tmux is to the console what a desktop is to GUI apps.
 It's a world inside the text dimension.
 Inside tmux, you can:

 - multitask inside the terminal, run multiple applications